-10 Years Ago: Iron Maiden Release ‘Dance of Death’
+12 Years Ago: Iron Maiden Build on Reunion Buzz With ‘Dance of Death’

-The album-closing ‘Journeyman’ is a rarity in Maiden’s catalog, with no electric guitars to be found.
-Acoustic guitar and strings mark the territory, while drummer Nicko McBrain pushes the song along, It’s a departure for the band, but it ends the album perfectly.
+The album-closing “Journeyman” is a rarity in Iron Maiden’s catalog, with no electric guitars to be found.
+Acoustic guitar and strings mark the territory, while drummer Nicko McBrain pushes the song along.
+It’s a departure for the band, but it ends Dance of Death perfectly.

 Iron Maiden recorded this album the old-fashioned way: on analog tape, which adds a layer of warmth.
 Dance of Death never sounds sterile or processed, unlike so many other hard-rock and metal bands recording in the digital age.
 But the record clocks in at nearly 70 minutes, making it somewhat long and demanding.
 Still, that’s a relatively small complaint for such a strong effort from Iron Maiden.